 The most basic form of rental property insurance covers perils like fire, water damage, wind and smoke.
 Should any misfortunes fall upon your property, you’ll be able to make the necessary repairs without having to worry about the costs breaking your bank.

-To better manage those ongoing expenses, our free, purpose-built expense management tool for landlordsLearn More
+To better manage those ongoing expenses, try our free, purpose-built expense management tool for landlordsLearn More

 There are, however, certain things not covered by rental property insurance.
 Earthquake damage, sewer backup and flood insurance (for sewer backup and overland water) generally require additional coverage.